Nancy Spain: Personal life

-In the late 1930s Spain's love of sport led to her first love affair, with a tennis buff, the twenty-three-year-old Winifred "Bin" Sargeant, described by a biographer as "a golden-haired, blue-eyed, middle-class girl from West Hartlepool who drove a green sports car, had a fondness for gin and tonic, and whose proficiency at tennis was such that she had tried, more than once, to qualify for Wimbledon".
+In the late 1930s, Spain's love of sport led to her first love affair, with a tennis buff, the twenty-three-year-old Winifred "Bin" Sargeant, described by a biographer as "a golden-haired, blue-eyed, middle-class girl from West Hartlepool who drove a green sports car, had a fondness for gin and tonic, and whose proficiency at tennis was such that she had tried, more than once, to qualify for Wimbledon".
 Later, when often in the news and tempted to marry to seem respectable – Spain's name was linked with that of her close but platonic friend, broadcaster Gilbert Harding – she lived openly with the editor of She, Joan Werner Laurie ("Jonnie"), and was a friend of the famous, including Noël Coward and Marlene Dietrich.
 Spain and Laurie lived in an extended household with the theatre manager and rally driver Sheila van Damm, and their sons Nicholas (born 1946) and Thomas (born in 1952).
 Nicholas was Laurie's son; Thomas was also described as Laurie's son, but was in fact Spain's son after a brief affair with Philip ("Pip") Youngman Carter, husband of Margery Allingham; he did not find out his true parentage until around six years after her death.

 Spain died, with Laurie and three others, on 21 March 1964.
 They were flying in a Piper Apache aeroplane which crashed near Aintree racecourse, near Liverpool, killing all on board.
 The aircraft (G-ASHC) had taken off from Luton Airport and was on approach to land at the racecourse.
 Spain was travelling there to cover the 1964 Grand National, which was taking place that day.
-She was cremated with Laurie at Golders Green Crematorium, London, and her ashes were put in the family grave in Horsley, Northumberland.
+She was cremated with Laurie at Golders Green Crematorium, London, and her ashes were buried in the family grave in The Church of The Holy Trinity, Horsley, near Rochester, Northumberland.

 Noël Coward summed up in his diary: "It is cruel that all that gaiety, intelligence and vitality should be snuffed out when so many bores and horrors are left living".

 She is the inspiration of the song "Nancy Spain" written by Barney Rushe and performed by, among others, Christy Moore.